Chart Color Schemes

 Health performance in Coffs Harbour - South is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most common medical conditions are arthritis (10.5%) and mental health issues (10.2%).
-Conversely, 61.9% of residents report no medical ailments, slightly lower than the Rest of NSW's 63.9%.
-The area has a higher proportion of seniors aged 65 and over at 23.3% (~2,783 people).
-Health outcomes among seniors present similar challenges to those seen in the general population.
+Arthritis and mental health issues are the most common medical conditions, affecting 10.5% and 10.2% of residents respectively.
+However, 61.9% of residents report no medical ailments, slightly lower than the Rest of NSW's 63.9%.
+The area has a higher proportion of seniors, with 23.3% of residents aged 65 and over (2,783 people).
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health